-A Hong Kong Disneyland Review for 2020 with a guide to planning your family trip and the best tips for your visit.
+A Hong Kong Disneyland Review for 2021 with a guide to planning your family trip and the best tips for your family visit.

 If you are visiting Hong Kong with Kids, no family trip would be complete without a trip to Disneyland.
 After all it is the “Happiest place on Earth” right?
 Even if you aren’t a Disney fanatic, there is something to see and do for everyone.

 In this Hong Kong Disneyland review we will share tips for planning your trip to Hong Kong Disneyland with a guide including when to go, where to get your tickets, and other tips to make your family trip easier.